• Skip to main content

 Falls from heights are one of the leading causes of serious work-related injuries and deaths.
 OSHA estimates that on average, approximately 200,000 serious injuries and 345 fatalities occur annually among workers directly affected by falls.
 To put this figure in perspective, on average 271 die in plane crashes each year in the US.

-The Ladder Association estimates there are around two million ladders in daily use around the UK.
-We have joined an initiative started in the United States to demonstrate how ladder products can keep you safe when used correctly for the right application.
+To help raise awareness of ladder safety, we have joined the #LadderSafetyMonth initiative in the United States to demonstrate how ladder products can keep you safe when used correctly for the right application.

 Ladder Safety Month